Demiez/healthcare_courses_api/README.md

   - Owner only
 - Calculate the average cost of all courses provided by the MTC
 - Calculate the average rating from the reviews for MTC
+- Geolocation of MTC
+  - use package node-geocoder with MapQuest API
+  - implement handling not enough data response (400 status from MapQuest)

 ### Healthcare Courses